vagvalas/Song-Identifier/README.md

 ~~Its just the basic functionallity, but more feauture will be added.~~

-# Changelog:

-v1.0:
+## Changelog

+### v1.0
---Code Cleanup
+- Code Cleanup
---Stable release
+- Stable release
---All bug fixed.
-Now checks everything (even to not re-trigger the recognition once its started once)
+- All bugs fixed.
+Now checks everything (even to not re-trigger the recognition once it's started once)

-v0.4:
+### v0.4
---Actually not start the recognition if selected_device is not a device --Fixed "Year" tag always to Unknown, wrong location was searched.
+- Actually not start the recognition if selected_device is not a device
+- Fixed "Year" tag always to Unknown, wrong location was searched.
---More infos in result window
+- More infos in result window
---Add a play button as shazamio also fetches a preview audio of identified song --Added Icon.ico to new popup window
+- Add a play button as shazamio also fetches a preview audio of identified song
+- Added Icon.ico to new popup window
---Lot of debug messages for me
+- Lot of debug messages for me

-v0.3:
+### v0.3
---Added Input devices
+- Added Input devices
---Check to validate selection to not start if no device is seleted
+- Check to validate selection to not start if no device is selected

-v0.2.1:
+### v0.2.1
---Added also image to button instead of "Recognize" --Added animation when clicking the button
+- Added also image to button instead of "Recognize"

-## First major update
-v0.2:
+- Added animation when clicking the button

+### First Major Update
+#### v0.2
---Seperated thread for recognition
+- Separated thread for recognition
---Added detection for loopback devices
+- Added detection for loopback devices
---Detched the wav file (converted to byte array) --More infos on result window
+- Detached the wav file (converted to byte array)
+- More infos on result window

+### Initial Release
-v0.1 (first commit):
+#### v0.1
---Initial release
+- Initial release

 # To be added (or already added :P)